Sasha-Cui/jkp-data/README.md

 ```
 data/processed/
 ```
-Please see the release notes (`documentation/release_notes.html`) for a description of the output files.
-(Please render the quarto file locally to be able to access all features.
-See notes below).
+Please see the release notes (`documentation/release_notes.html`) for a description of the output files and a comparison between the output of the SAS/R codebase and the new Python codebase.

 ### Notes